nonblocking/microfrontend-platform-kubernetes/SETUP_GCP.md

    After opening http://localhost:15672 and logging in you should be able to see the bindings on the *amqp.topic* exchange:
    ![The platform](./images/rabbitmq_bindings.png)
+ * To add new users: Find the *keycloak-ingress* address and open it in a browser.
+Click on *Administration Console* and log in as admin/test (or whatever you've set as admin credentials in *set-env.sh*)